Vincent C. LaGuardia, Jr. Composition Competition

 Applicants must submit:

 - One PDF of a representative composition.
 This is a blind application process.
 No name or identifying marks, other than title, should be marked on the score.

-- An mp3 recording (live or midi) may also be submitted.
+- Optional: An mp3 recording (live or midi) may also be submitted.
 Include only the title of the work as it appears on the corresponding score.

 - Online application form.

 - Scan of ID (driver’s license or passport) to confirm eligibility to apply.
 Applicants must be citizens of the United States or provide written authorization from applicant’s U.S.-based school (Designated School Official) confirming that the applicant can receive award for composition/commission.

 - CV, resumé, and/or brief biography of no more than 250 words, including degree(s) and year(s) of completion/anticipated completion.
 (Degrees do not need to be in music composition.)

 - List of compositions and premiere performances with artists/ensembles, where applicable.

 All applications must be submitted online.
 Completed submissions will be accepted beginning June 1, 2018, through 11:59 p.m. on June 30, 2018, via the Submittable.com link below.
 No late or mailed entries will be accepted.

 The competition judges will evaluate all eligible applications without exception.
 Decisions of the judges are final.
 Applicants will be notified by email of the results no later than July 15, 2018.